logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ![Encrypt CC: Connected](../../images/add-processor_encrypt-cc-connected.png)

-Now that the transformations have been defined, it's time to sink this up to the S3 and start gathering data.
+Now that the transformations have been defined, it's time to sink this all up to the S3 and start gathering data.